Peng Dehuai: The Lushan Conference

 From August 2, the conference debated whether Peng should be disciplined, what punishment Peng should receive, and for what reasons.
+Peng had to give a pointless speech of self-abasement in which he denounced his letter to Mao as a "series of absurdities" and confessed to damaging Mao's "lofty prestige from motives of exceedingly wrong personal prejudice".

-On August 16 the conference passed two resolutions.
-The first resolution condemned Peng as the leader of an "anti-Party clique", and called for Peng's removal from the positions of Defense Minister and vice-chairman of the Military Commission.
+On August 16, the conference passed two resolutions.
+The first resolution condemned Peng as the leader of an "right-opportunist anti-Party clique", of making "vicious attacks" on Mao, of having focused on "transient and partial shortcomings" in order to "paint a pitch-black picture of the present situation", of having formed an "anti-Party alliance" with Gao Gang in 1954 and of engaging in "long-standing anti-Party activities".
+He and his clique were also deemed "representatives of the bourgeoisie".
 The resolution did not eject Peng from the CCP, and it allowed Peng to retain his position in the Politburo, but he was excluded from Politburo meetings for years.
 The second resolution recognized Mao's dominance within the Party and subtly called for an end to the policies of the Great Leap Forward.
 After Mao had rallied the rest of the Party against him, Peng's options were limited to stubbornly standing his ground, engaging in a humiliating self-criticism, or suicide.
 After private discussion with other senior leaders, Peng considered the prestige of Mao and the unity of the Party and agreed to make a self-criticism, which was publicly reviewed at the conference, in which he admitted that he had made "severe mistakes" associated with his "rightist viewpoint", that he had been a follower of Li Lisan and Wang Ming, and in which he openly implicated his supporters in his "mistakes".
 After the conference, Peng said privately to Zhou Enlai regarding his self-criticism: "For the first time in my life, I have spoken out against my very heart!"
 Mao purged most of Peng's supporters from important offices following the conference, almost completely isolating Peng politically for the rest of his life.
 Peng later reflected that he was confused that Mao could have interpreted his private letter as a political attack, and wondered why, after thirty years of working together, Mao could not have discussed the matter privately with him, if Peng had indeed made the mistakes Mao claimed he did.